Andre1876/Andre1876/README.md

 # Hi, I'm André Lawrence! 👋

 ## About Me
-I’m a tech enthusiast currently transitioning into the IT field from the hospitality and cruise industry.
-I'm studying IT through CourseCareers, working towards certifications like ISC2 CC, and aiming to build a career in cybersecurity and tech support.
+I’m a tech enthusiast transitioning from the hospitality and cruise industry into Tech IT, with a focus on eventually advancing into cybersecurity.
+I recently completed the ISC2 Certified in Cybersecurity (CC) and the Google IT Support Professional Certificate and am currently advancing my skills through the CourseCareers IT Professional program.
+Next on my certification path are the CompTIA A+ and Security+.

-- 🔭 I’m currently working on projects to enhance my GitHub profile.
+- 🔭 I’m actively working on projects to enhance my GitHub profile.
-- 🌱 I’m currently learning IT fundamentals and cloud technologies (Azure).
+- 🌱 I’m deepening my knowledge in IT fundamentals, including hardware, software, and cloud technologies like Azure.
-- 👬 I’m collaborating with fellow learners and professionals in the tech community.
+- 👬 I’m engaged in collaborative projects with fellow learners and professionals in the tech community.
-- 🤔 I’m looking for opportunities in IT support, cloud computing, and cybersecurity.
+- 🤔 I’m seeking opportunities in IT support, cloud computing, and cybersecurity.
-- 💬 Ask me about IT certifications, hardware, software, and cybersecurity.
+- 💬 Feel free to ask me about IT certifications, hardware, software, and cybersecurity.

 ## My GitHub Stats